 A major in Environmental Science includes preparation in the following applied sciences:

 You will be required to take a Chemistry and/or Physics Placement exam.

-The Science Department suggests an SAT score of 500 (or the ACT equivalent) to pursue this major.
+The Science Department suggests an SAT Math score of 500 (or the ACT equivalent) to pursue this major.